Inference in stochastic differential equations using the Laplace approximation: Demonstration and examples: Evaluation of transition densities

 \subsubsection{The "tiny" approach}

 The first approach is to add a tiny random error to each time step in the Euler-Maruyama scheme, so that the Bayesian network in figure \ref{fig:Markov-property} is represented by

 This corresponds to adding an extra additive noise term, say, $\epsilon ~dW_t$ where $\{W_t\}$ is multivariate standard Brownian motion, to the original stochastic differential equation \eqref{eq:ito-sde}.
-Thus, accuracy is obtained in the limit $\epsilon\rightarrow0$, but we implement the algorithm with a small but finite $\epsilon$, say, $10^{-4}$, if other variables are on the order of unity.
+Referring again to lemma \ref{lemma:tiny}, the original model is obtained in the limit $\epsilon\rightarrow0$, but we implement the algorithm with a small but finite $\epsilon$, say, $10^{-4}$, if other variables are on the order of unity.
 Now, latent random variables include both $\Delta B_i$ and $X_{t_i}$, and the Hessian of their joint density is sparse.
 This increases the dimension of the problem, but the computational cost of this is minor compared to the savings obtained with sparsity.
+The core code is roughly a dozen lines - see appendix \ref{sec:code} - while the entire code is available in \citep{Thygesen_SDETMB}.